Symmetries of weighted networks: weight approximation method and its application to food webs: Methods and data

 \subsection{Trophic level}

-In the 1940s, Raymond Lindeman introduced the concept of trophic levels to describe an organism’s position in the food web.
-His model included five levels—from producers to top predators—and showed that biomass and energy flow decrease exponentially with each level, often by a factor of ten.

-The cyclicity of biological processes described above makes the issue of assigning a trophic level to each vertex a non-trivial task.
-Traditionally, it was based on the shortest path from the source of biomass to a given organism.
-The modern approach~\cite{Pauly1998} allows trophic levels to take non-integer values, capturing the complexity of real food webs through a recursive definition.
+Within this network representation, trophic level is one of the earliest and most widely used global descriptors of vertex position.
+It was introduced as an ordering variable in food chains and ecological pyramids~\cite{Elton}.
+It places vertices along the dominant direction of biomass flow, counting feeding steps from the primary sources of biomass to a given vertex and further to top predators.

+It was formalised further by~\cite{Lindeman}, showing that energy transfer tends to diminish systematically with each successive feeding step.
+Parallel conceptual developments--notably the formalisation of the ecological niche~\cite{Hutchinson}--emphasised interconnectedness of ecological processes and the range of conditions under which species persist or interact.

+Subsequent work on ecological complexity, including on food web topology and stability, has shown that strictly discrete feeding categories are often inadequate to describe real systems.
+It motivated continuous measures of trophic position~\cite{Pimm1982} that more faithfully capture network features such as omnivory and cycles.

+In such settings, assigning a trophic level to each vertex is inherently non-trivial, particularly in cyclic networks.
+While early approaches relied on discrete classifications or shortest-path distances from basal resources, modern formulations~\cite{Pauly1998} define trophic position recursively, allowing non-integer values that more faithfully capture the structure of real food webs.

-Trophic level 1 is assigned to non-living components and primary producers.
-For all other vertices, the trophic level is defined recursively as a biomass-weighted average of the levels of their resource vertices.
-If $\phi_{ji}$ denotes the biomass flow from vertex $j$ to vertex $i$, then the trophic level $\tau_i$ is given by~\cite{Pauly1998}
+In this paper we follow \cite{Pauly1998}, and assign trophic level 1 to non-living components and primary producers.
+For all other vertices, we define the trophic level recursively as a biomass-weighted average of the levels of their resource vertices.
+If $\phi_{ji}$ denotes the biomass flow from vertex $j$ to vertex $i$, then the trophic level $\tau_i$ is given by